 The Transformation of Milton Hershey School’s Recreation Program

-Milton Hershey had a clear appreciation for curiosity, physical exercise and recreation, which can be seen in the Deed of Trust he put together with his wife Catherine when they founded the School.
+Milton Hershey had a clear appreciation for curiosity, physical exercise, and recreation, which can be seen in the Deed of Trust he put together with his wife Catherine when they founded the School.
 It states that the students “shall have suitable and proper exercise and recreation.”

-When the recreation program was developed at MHS, activities were centered around the mind, body and spirit.
+When the recreation program was developed at MHS, activities were centered around the mind, body, and spirit.
 To celebrate the end of the summer and the start of a new school year full of exciting programming, we looked at how recreational activities have progressed over the years at MHS—and what remains in place today.

 Enhancing the Original Program

 As part of the School’s 50th anniversary, a team of educational and childcare specialists conducted a comprehensive study of the Home Life program and recommended a more enhanced recreation program.
-They suggested more organized home activities in the winter months with emphasis on creative hobbies and table games.
+They suggested more organized home activities in the winter months with an emphasis on creative hobbies and table games.
 In the summer months, they suggested more organized recreation balanced with yard and garden chores, camping trips to places of historical interest, and intramural games between student homes.